 While most of the misused opioid drugs in the past generation were opiates, the growing popularity of fentanyl and other synthetic opioid substances such as AH-7921 and MT-45 has made the term “opioids” generally more accurate when referring to the drug problem in the United States.

-An opiate is a highly addictive drug made from a sticky substance in the bud of the poppy plant.
+All opiates are made from a sticky substance in the bud of the opium poppy plant.
 This substance is converted to a morphine base, which can be smoked.
-This morphine base is then chemically altered and turned into heroin, which may be a white, black tar-like, or brown substance.
-Additionally, many pain medications are opiate-based such as Percocet and OxyContin, as well as pharmaceutical grade morphine.
-The availability of these drugs is what makes opiate addiction very common.
+This morphine base is often further processed into heroin, which, on the street may be a white, black tar-like, or brown substance.

-Physical opiate dependence forms over a period of time with repeated use, while psychological dependence forms in as little as 48 hours.
-When a person uses street drugs or pharmaceuticals that are opiate based, the brain releases a rush of dopamine, which is a chemical associated with pleasure.
-Another area of the brain records the link between the drug and the pleasurable feeling, triggering cravings and addiction.
+When a person uses street drugs or pharmaceuticals that are opioid-based, the brain releases a rush of dopamine, which is a chemical associated with pleasure.
+Another area of the brain records the link between the drug and the pleasurable feeling, triggering continuous cravings.

-Although addiction is not fully understood currently, studies show that some people are more inclined to develop substance abuse issues than others.
-For instance, people who have a parent who is an addict are much more likely to develop an addiction themselves.
-Additionally, people who are abused sexually or physically, struggle with mental illness, or have behavioral issues are at a higher risk for addiction.
+Although the mechanisms behind addictive behavior are not fully understood currently, studies show that some people are more inclined to develop substance use issues than others.
+For instance, people who have a parent with an SUD are much more likely to develop an SUD themselves.
+Additionally, people who are abused sexually or physically, struggle with mental illness, or have behavioral issues are at a higher risk of developing an SUD.